 Job Run Notifications

 firstname.lastname@example.org;email@example.com.
-After entering email address information, check the statuses that cause an email to be generated.
+After entering email address information, select the statuses that cause an email to be generated.
 The statuses can be Success, Failed, or Aborted.

 Send SNMP trap to